 Individuals and companies can face civil and criminal charges resulting in large fines, imprisonment, and suspension or debarment from government contract processes.
-Failure to comply puts member-partners, their colleagues, and CGI at risk.
-This could have a very serious impact on member-partners, and CGI's business and reputation.
+Failure to comply puts members, their colleagues, and CGI at risk.
+This could have a very serious impact on members, and CGI's business and reputation.